vimalwyne/Jenkins-JavaDockerized/README.md

 ## 🔨 How to Run the Project

+To run locally and test the app

-### 1. 📦 Clone the Repository to run and test locally
+### . 📦 Clone the Repository to run and test locally

 ```
 git clone https://github.com/bhuvan-raj/Jenkins-JavaDockerized.git